-Discuss TN-S supply 4.2ohms, this is the solution from the DNO! in the Electrical Forum area at ElectriciansForums.net
+Discuss TN-S supply 4.2ohms, this is the solution from the DNO! in the UK Electrical Forum area at ElectriciansForums.net

 G